 Pregnancy Week 13: Tips for making your pregnancy better

-Exercising and applying lotions that contain vitamin E and alpha hydroxy acids have also been said to help in the prevention of stretch marks.
-If nothing works for you, take comfort in knowing that these streaks fade after delivery.
-Check with your health care provider before using any of the over-the-counter products for treatment of stretch marks.
-Some of these creams can be absorbed by the skin and into the mother’s blood, which means that they will also pass to the baby.
+Exercising and applying lotions that contain vitamin E and alpha hydroxy acids may also help prevent stretch marks.
+If these do not work for you, take comfort in knowing that stretch marks fade after delivery.
+Check with your health care provider before using over-the-counter products for treating stretch marks.
+Some of these creams can be absorbed by the skin and into the mother’s bloodstream, which means they will also pass to the baby.

 Pregnancy Week 13: Tips for mom’s partner

 Fill-up mom’s car with gas.
-This may sound quite simple and easy, but many women can be bothered by gas fumes.
-Even if your partner is not one of these, you most likely will earn a few bonus points.
+This may sound quite simple, but many pregnant women are sensitive to gas fumes.
+Even if your partner is not one of these, she will probably appreciate your help.